Xananax/unity-manipulateObjectsTest/README.md

 Properties:

--`Layer Mask`: Which objects are selectable to rotate around -`Target`: Start Target to rotate around
+- `Layer Mask`: Which objects are selectable to rotate around
+- `Target`: Start Target to rotate around
--`Distance`: default starting distance
+- `Distance`: default starting distance

 Other properties are not very important...The script is quite messy.